Nebulanomi/05.Azure_Networking_Exercises/README.md

 Most labs build on each other so prior setup is expected.

+Some alterations were made because the labs have some errors.

 ## Table of Lab Content

 #### [01.
 Virtual Network:](https://github.com/binals/azurenetworking/blob/master/Lab%2001%20Virtual%20Network.pdf)